 – Organizations do not have to share any of their information with third parties – strong authentication can be easily applied to the current infrastructure without long and tedious programming – adds Tomasz Kowalski.

 Cybercriminals use the pandemic very efficiently and target the weak points of the healthcare system.
-Therefore, medical facilities must ultimately do a very difficult task and protect not only selected but in reality all applications used by their employees on a daily basis.
-This could mean using advanced analytics to track identities on their network, multi-factor authentication, and enforcing “least privilege policies” for specific accounts.
+Therefore, medical facilities must ultimately do a very difficult task and protect not only selected but in reality, all applications used by their employees on a daily basis.
+This could mean using advanced analytics to track identities on their network, multi-factor authentication, and enforcing “least privilege policies” for specific accounts, so basically following healthcare zero trust cybersecurity guidelines.